eclipse-pass/main/docs/infra/pipeline.md

 ## Artefact Decomposition

-The PASS project can be viewed as a decomposition of core infrastrcture
+The PASS project can be viewed as a decomposition of

+* core infrastrcture (e.g. database, web servers, indexes)
+* access to third party data stores (e.g. DSpace, Nihms)
+* identify management (e.g. login, authentication, authorization)
+* PASS projects (e.g. ui, deposit services, loaders)

+Each decomposition will have different levels of automation and different release cycles.

 ### Core Infrastructure